schmoelder/diss/doc/03_methods_software_design/01_programming_principles.md

 Code duplication is a common issue in software development that can lead to maintenance problems when modifications have to be made to the duplicated logic.
 To address this issue, developers should follow the "Don't Repeat Yourself" (DRY) principle, which recommends encapsulating common logic in functions or abstract interfaces and replacing all occurrences with function calls.
 By doing so, modifications to the logic will be automatically reflected in all relevant places, reducing the risk of errors and inconsistencies.
-As stated in the book "The Pragmatic Programmer", every piece of knowledge or logic should have a single, unambiguous representation within a system to avoid confusion and ensure maintainability {cite}`Hunt1999`.
+As formulated in "The Pragmatic Programmer": every piece of knowledge must have a single, unambiguous, authoritative representation within a system {cite}`Hunt1999`.

 (kiss)=
 **KISS principle**